 Greenville-Spartanburg Airport District (GSP)

-Six major passenger airlines now fly at GSP, with Allegiant, American, Delta, Silver, Southwest, and United operating daily departures to 21 domestic destinations.
+Seven major passenger airlines now fly at GSP, with Allegiant, American, Avelo, Delta, Silver, Southwest, and United operating daily departures to 21 domestic destinations.
 In addition, GSP passengers can reach over 200 destinations worldwide with only a single stop.

-In 2016, GSP completed a $127 million terminal renovation program that strategically positioned the airport for future growth to serve generations to come.
+In 2017, GSP completed a $127 million terminal renovation program that strategically positioned the airport for future growth to serve generations to come.
 As part of this project, several new restaurants and shops opened at GSP including many offerings not found at similar-sized airports.
-GSP’s award-winning concessions include The Kitchen by Wolfgang Puck, Chick-fil-A, The Escape Lounge, local breweries RJ Rockers Flight Room and Thomas Creek Grill and a specialty retail store by Anderson-based Palmetto Distillery; South Carolina’s first legal moonshine.
+GSP’s award-winning concessions include The Kitchen by Wolfgang Puck, Chick-fil-A, The Escape Lounge, local breweries RJ Rockers Flight Room and Thomas Creek Grill.

 GSP also boasts a world-class Fixed Base Operator (FBO), which provides fueling, hangar space, and VIP services for private and corporate charter flights.
 GSP is also designated as a point of entry by U.S. Customs & Border Protection with a Federal Inspection Station.

 However, GSP contributes much more than these aviation services to the Upstate region’s success.
 Specifically, GSP owns nine tracts of land—totaling over 2,500 acres—that surround the airport and provide unique development opportunities.
 GSP360 is a growth initiative resulting from the GSP’s Land Use Planning and Development Study that governs the development and use of this property.